DivinusMessor/CST334-OS/week1/lab1.txt

 user=`whoami`
 numusers=`who | wc -l`
 echo "Hi $user!
 There are $numusers users logged on."
-# Checks to see if I'm the person running file
+# Checks to see if I'm, Yukio, running file
 if [ $user = "rive2817" ]
 then
     echo "Now you can proceed!"